Statement on Corporate Governance Pursuant to Sections 289f and 315d German Commercial Code (HGB)

 Statement on Corporate Governance

-The Executive Board of Softing AG reports on issues of corporate governance in this state-ment – also on behalf of the Supervisory Board – pursuant to both Principle 23 of the Ger-man Corporate Governance Code and Sections 289f and 315d of the German Commercial Code (HGB).
+The Executive Board of Softing AG reports on issues of corporate governance in this statement – also on behalf of the Supervisory Board – pursuant to both Principle 23 of the German Corporate Governance Code and Sections 289f and 315d of the German Commercial Code (HGB).

-The Executive Board and the Supervisory Board of Softing AG support many suggestions and rules contained in the German Corporate Governance Code (“Code”) and declare that in the 2022 financial year they complied with the recommendations regarding conduct contained in the Code as amended and will comply with them in the future, taking into account the exceptions and comments listed below.
-The Executive Board and Supervisory Board issued the Declaration of Compliance in December 2022.
+The Executive Board and the Supervisory Board of Softing AG support many suggestions and rules contained in the German Corporate Governance Code (“Code”) and declare that in the 2024 financial year they complied with the recommendations regarding conduct contained in the Code as amended and will comply with them in the future, taking into account the exceptions and comments listed below.
+The Executive Board and Supervisory Board issued the Declaration of Compliance in December 2024.
 Below, the Executive Board and the Su-pervisory Board disclose and explain any deviations from the Code.
 You can download the full text of the Code from the Investor Relations section of our website at www.softing.com.

 1. Declaration of the Executive Board and the Supervisory Board on the German Corporate Governance Code pursuant to Section 161 German Stock Corporation Act

-The Executive Board and the Supervisory Board of Softing AG hereby issue the following Declaration of Compliance regarding the recommendations and suggestions of the Government Commission of the German Corporate Governance Code in accordance with Section 161 of the German Stock Corporation Act:
+The Executive Board and the Supervisory Board of Softing AG hereby issue the following Dec-laration of Compliance regarding the recommendations and suggestions of the Government Commission of the German Corporate Governance Code in accordance with Section 161 of the German Stock Corporation Act:

 A. Softing AG (hereinafter: the “Company”) will comply with the recommendations and suggestions of the German Corporate Governance Code, as amended on April 28, 2022, and published by the Federal Ministry of Justice in the official section of the Federal Gazette on June 27, 2022 (hereinafter: the “Code”), with the following exceptions: